JoyCon Droid

 Removing the module:

 If you need to remove the module, first select your Default device class again.
 After that, you can simply disable the module or remove the module in Magisk and then reboot your device.
-If you somehow get stuck in a bootloop, you will need to remove modules through your custom recovery or safe mode.
-Remove Magisk modules in an emergency or completely uninstall Magisk by renaming Magisk APK to uninstall.zip and flash the zip in recovery like usual.
+If you somehow get stuck in a bootloop, you will need to remove modules through your custom recovery or safe mode. or completely uninstall Magisk by renaming Magisk APK to uninstall.zip and flash the zip in recovery like usual.